-Properties and business can apply for up to £5,000 to help make them more resilient to future flooding.
+Properties and businesses can apply for up to £5,000 to help make them more resilient to future flooding.

-For further details on the Property Flood Resilience Grant scheme, including eligibility and useful information on recommended works, surveyors and contractors please read the pdf PFR grant Guidance Note (78 KB) .
+For further details on the Property Flood Resilience Grant scheme, including eligibility and useful information on recommended works, surveyors and contractors please read the pdf Property Flood Resilience Grant Guidance Note (93 KB) .

 - pdf Download an application form (142 KB) and other forms which will be required should your application be approved in principle.

 - List of pdf recommended surveyors and contractors (195 KB)

 - pdf Read stories of homes and businesses that have made adaptations (17.22 MB) to help them recover more quickly after a flood.

 A loss adjuster is someone who is employed by an insurance company to decide how much money should be paid to a person making a claim.

 A loss assessor is someone appointed by a policy-holder to manage a claim on their behalf.